NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             the cluster.
 When you restart the cluster, a user record will be added in the /etc/passwd file.

-- Why is my API script reporting “No cluster found”?[\ `edit </index.php?title=FAQ&action=edit&section=66>`__\ ]
+            .. rubric:: Why is my API script reporting “No cluster found”?[\ `edit </index.php?title=FAQ&action=edit&section=66>`__\ ]
                :name: why-is-my-api-script-reporting-no-cluster-foundedit